-4.11 The North East Aggregates Working Party monitors the nature and outcome of planning applications for aggregates extraction in North East England on an annual basis.
-Table 4.9 details the quantities of sand and gravel granted or refused planning permission for extraction between 1 January 2017 and 31 December 2017 and the quantities subject to planning applications that were pending determination at 31 December 2017.
-Further detail on each of the planning applications is shown in Appendix 3.

-4.12 Between 1 January 2017 and 31 December 2017, no planning applications for the extraction of sand and gravel were granted planning permission.
-Two planning application were pending determination at 31 December 2017 and these relate to an extension to Wooperton Quarry in Northumberland (500,000 tonnes) and an extension to Crawcrook Quarry in Gateshead (550,000 tonnes)5.
-No planning
+- 4.11 The North East England Aggregates Working Party monitors the nature and outcome of planning applications for aggregates extraction in North East England on an annual basis.
+Table 4.9 details the quantities of sand and gravel granted or refused planning permission for extraction between 1 January 2018 and 31 December 2018 and the quantities subject to planning applications that were pending determination at 31 December 2018.
+Further detail on each of the planning applications is shown in Appendix 3. - 4.12 Between 1 January 2018 and 31 December 2018, no planning applications for the extraction of sand and gravel were granted planning permission.
+Two planning applications were pending determination at 31 December 2018 and these relate to an extension to Wooperton Quarry in Northumberland (500,000 tonnes) and an